What to Do in New York City in May 2026

 For the latest announcements on the events and happenings, sign up for The Center Newsletter.

-The Brooklyn Botanic Garden knows that after a long, cold winter, blooming flowers are certainly something to celebrate—and it’s giving New Yorkers the chance to do so every weekend through May 11 with its beloved Weekends in Bloom series.
-Expect educational garden tours; cultural music and dance from Brazil, India, Japan, and more; interactive fun for kids who aren’t afraid to get their hands dirty; and lots of colorful and fragrant flora to admire.
+The Brooklyn Botanic Garden knows that after a long, cold winter, blooming flowers are certainly something to celebrate.
+The garden’s Weekends in Bloom series on May 3 and May 10, 2026, from 10:30 a.m.–4 p.m.
+Expect educational garden tours, cultural musical performances and dance from Brazil, India, Japan, and more, interactive fun for kids who aren’t afraid to get their hands dirty, and plenty of colorful flora to admire.
 You could even experience forest bathing, cheer on a marching band, or visit the Discovery Garden for family-friendly learning.
-All programming is included for the price of admission.
+All programming is included with admission, making it a must-see for spring visitors and anyone visiting New York in May.

 2. TD Five Boro Bike Tour